-A Guide to What’s Going on Up (and Down) There
+A Guide To What’s Going On Up (& Down) There

 Salmagundi Club

-Maybe it’s because we’re used to only ringing buzzers to get into apartment buildings, but there’s something that feels intimate about entering a cafe, studio, boutique—what have you—that’s above or below street-level.
+We’re used to ringing buzzers to get into apartment buildings, which is one reason why it feels intimate entering a cafe, studio, boutique—what have you—that’s above or below street-level.

-The not-quite-hidden gems on this page range from a Gilded Age mansion on 5th Avenue to a live-work studio above a karaoke bar on St. Marks.
-Each offers a view into the Village’s layered history and insight into how the neighborhood stays vibrant: through creative adaptation and loyal patronage.
-And that’s where you come in.
+The not-quite-hidden gems on this page range from a Gilded Age mansion on 5th Avenue to a live-work studio on St. Marks.
+Each offers a view into the Village’s layered history and insight into how the area stays vibrant: through creative adaptation and loyal neighbor-patrons.

 New Vibe Yoga